-Expenditure Responsibility and Equivalency Determination
+Refresher on Expenditure Responsibility and Equivalency Determination

-As many in the private foundation community know, private foundations may distribute grants to organizations other than public charities - such as foreign entities, for-profit entities, individuals, and other private foundations - as long as the disbursements are strictly for charitable purposes and certain steps are taken.
-A common issue that we see on private foundation tax filings is the incorrect listing and lack of required disclosure for grants made to organizations other than public charities.
-The required compliance that comes along with grants made to non-public charities must be met in order to avoid the transaction being deemed a taxable expenditure.
+As many in the private foundation community know, private foundations are allowed to distribute grants to organizations other than public charities - such as foreign entities, for-profit entities, individuals, and other private foundations - on condition that the disbursements are strictly for charitable purposes and certain steps are taken.
+A common issue that we see on private foundation tax filings is the incorrect listing and lack of required disclosure for these types of grants.
+The required compliance that accompanies these grants must be met in order to avoid the transaction being deemed a taxable expenditure to the foundation.